hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 with arbitrary window sizes.

-@GiuseppeChillemi : Yet another `open` level to grasp Ì†ΩÌ∏â Connections, statements, cursors ... all are ports.
+@GiuseppeChillemi : Yet another `open` level to grasp üòâ Connections, statements, cursors ... all are ports.
 Have fun!

 [18:06:17](#ABvPWKcGq-k28pltSKMj6UFbQAsWsCYrDRI9fkH1j04) <gurzgri>: